lwray-renesas/LMA/README.md

 ## Getting Started

-To get started with LMA, check out one of the linked eamples above (stored in this repo) or jump to the documentation linked above!
+To get started with LMA, check out one of the linked examples above or jump to the documentation also linked above!

 ---